Health & Nutrition

 What healthy fats should you include in your child’s diet?

-Fats to include:
+Healthy fats to eat include:

 • Extra Virgin Olive Oil: Use as an alternative to butter and other oils in cooking and baking